What is an Environmental Engineer?

 Environmental Engineering Licensure

-Several states require engineers to participate in professional development activities in order to keep their licenses.
-Most states recognize licensure from other states, as long as that state's requirements meet or exceed their own licensure requirements.
+Several states require engineers to participate in professional development activities to maintain their licenses.
+Most states recognize licensure from other states, provided that the state's requirements meet or exceed their own.

 After licensing, environmental engineers can earn board certification from the American Academy of Environmental Engineers and Scientists.
 This certification demonstrates expertise in an area of specialization.